date-fns/date-fns/CONTRIBUTING.md

 4. Run `yarn install` to install the dev dependencies

-5. Run `yarn prepare` to create the pre-commit hook that runs `Prettier` automatically
+5. Run `yarn prepare` to create the pre-commit hook that formats staged files with `Prettier` automatically

 ## Testing